Quest for optimal quantum resetting: protocols for a particle on a chain: Tight-binding model and repetitive measurement formalism

-and conversely the probability of detection after $n$ attempts is $P_{det}(n)=1-S_n$.
-For the tight-binding Hamiltonian system, as $n\to \infty$, $P_{det}$ does not reach $1$, but it saturates to a value smaller than $1$ \cite{PhysRevLett.120.040502,yin2023restart}.
-Interestingly, it turns out that even if $x_0=\delta$, $P_{det}(n\to\infty) < 1$ ~\cite{lahiri2019return}.
-It is important to point out that classically, the continuous time measurement process $\tau\to 0$ makes sense, but within the quantum framework, this leads to the freezing of the dynamics which is known as the quantum Zeno effect~\cite{misra1977zeno}.
+It is important to point out that classically, the continuous time measurement process $\tau\to 0$ makes sense, but within the quantum framework, this leads to the freezing of the dynamics, which is known as the quantum Zeno effect~\cite{misra1977zeno}.
 For all our calculations, we consider $\tau=0.25$, $|x_0\rangle=|j=0\rangle$, and $\delta=10$.
 We have examined the robustness of our main finding for different sets of parameters (see Appendix.~\ref{tau dependence}), though it is important to emphasize that in this work we have restricted ourselves to a small $\tau$ regime.